zcessa0/comp0034-wk3/activities/activities-put-patch.md

 ![PATCH request](postman-patch.png)

-Another approach if you are not using Marshmallow schemas, is to use the SQLAlchemy object which would be something like the following code (code not tested so there could be an error!):
+Another approach if you are not using Marshmallow schemas for validation, is to use the SQLAlchemy object which I think would be something like the following code (code not tested so there could be an error!):

 ```python
 @app.route("/regions/<noc_code>", methods=['PUT', 'PATCH'])